OralbekUrusbekov/Solution-task-midka/README.md

     - 1 for Light.
     - 2 for Thermostat.
     - 3 for Energy Monitor.
-3. Enter the device name (e.g., "Living Room Light").
+3. Enter the device name (e.g., "Living pattern.composite.Room Light").

 ### Turning On All Lights
 1. Select option 3 (Turn on all lights).